 This comic will also be Marvel’s first ever comic in which there every member of the creative team is female.

-Patsy Walker, AKA Hellcat! begins in December.
+Patsy Walker, AKA Hellcat! began in December 2015 and ran for 17 issues.

 Written by Ta-Nehisi Coates.
 Art by Brian Steelfreeze.